luchob/swagger-example/README.md

 ## Overview

-This sample application focuses on swagger and its usage in Spring porjects.
-There are several usages of Swagger discussed here.
+This sample application focuses on swagger and its possible usage scenarios in Spring Boot porjects.
+CI is taken into account.
+Several scenarios are discussed here.

-* generating the Swagger API specification with springfox
+* generating the Swagger API specification with springfox in a running server
-* using a Swagger UI which is built in the application
+* using the Swagger UI which is built in the application
-* using the Swagger UI stand alone
+* using the stand alone Swagger UI
 * generating static REST API documentation
-* generating swagger build artifacts
+* generating swagger spec as build artifact
+* using the swagger spec in project automation

 ## Starting the application